 Things to Know about Zion Camping

-- There is a 14-day camping limit during from March to mid-November.
+- There is a 14-day camping limit from March to mid-November.
 This limit is in effect park-wide.

-- Watchman Campground is the only campground open year round.
+- Watchman Campground is the only campground open year-round.

 - Zion National Park is extremely hot during the summer, the majority of campsites have no shade or partial shade.
 Be prepared for this.
 Riverside spots a few and far between.

 - Make a reservation if at all possible.
-Sites fill up fast and any remaining first-come-first-serve spots will be claimed by 8:00 am during the height of summer.
+Sites fill up fast and any remaining first come first serve spots will be claimed by 8:00 am during the height of summer.

 - Each tent campsite can have up to 6 people.
 There is space for two tents and two vehicles at the campsite.
 The campsite has a picnic table.
 Many of the campsites have a fire pit.
-Please double check the fire regulations and ensure your fire is completely out before going to bed.
+Please double-check the fire regulations and ensure your fire is completely out before going to bed.

 - Please do NOT leave any food, utensils out, or any scented items out.
 This includes toothpaste, toothbrush, chapstick.
 Pretty much put everything but what you are going to sleep into your car.
 This includes your cooler.
 Wildlife have been known to raid campsites and human food is dangerous.

 - If using a hammock in the campground, please only use trees larger than 10 inches in diameter.
 Please pad your straps as to not damage the tree.
 Only 2 hammocks per tree and the hammock must be inside the campsite footprint.